florentpoujol/Daneel/readme.md

 ## <a id="functions_list"></a>Functions list

-[See the full scripting reference][daneelscriptingreference] for full explanation on arguments and returned values.
+[See the full function reference][daneelfunctionreference] for full explanation on arguments and returned values.
 Arguments between square brackets are optional.

 ### Asset